marceloandrioni/conda_env/README.md

 ### xESMF

-Following [this discussion](https://github.com/JiaweiZhuang/xESMF/issues/47), `xesmf` hast to be installed after `esmpy` to work it correctly.
+Following [this discussion](https://github.com/JiaweiZhuang/xESMF/issues/47), `xesmf` has to be installed after `esmpy` to work it correctly.

 `mamba install esmpy`